awchjimmy/CS-Note/[Book] The Angular Firebase Survival Guide.md

 ---

-1.2 Start a New App from Scratch [READ]
+1.2 Start a New App from Scratch [DONE]